OpenSourceEconomics/econ-project-templates/docs/source/getting_started/index.rst

     .. warning::

       If you do not opt for the conda environment later on, you need to take care of these dependencies by yourself.
-A list of additional dependencies can be found under :ref:`dependencies`.

 5. If you intend to use a remote Git repository, create it if necessary and hold the URL ready.